RIBA East Regional Project of the Year 2022

 Q&A with our client, Joan Morters

 We talked to self-builder and committed environmentalist Joan Morters about her original vision for Mere House.
-The property won the RIBA East Regional Award for Small Project of the Year 2022.
+Designed by Mole Architects, the property won the RIBA East Regional Award for Small Project of the Year 2022.

 1. Why led you to consider Passivhaus as a construction method?